Itinerarium exstaticum: Iter Exstaticum

 Rather than reply to his critics himself, he had his student Kaspar Schott prepare a second edition which included additional details in refutation of his critics' arguments.
 This was published in Germany in 1660 under the title Iter Exstaticum.

 A separate work with a similar title was Iter Exstaticum II (1657).
 Kircher advertised as a prelude to his Mundus Subterraneus; an extatic journey that took Theodidactus in the opposite direction, down under the earth.
 Itinerarium Exstaticum and Iter Exstaticum II were Kircher's only two ventures into imaginative fiction.

 Illustrations in Iter Exstaticum

 As a work of imaginative literature, Itinerarium Exstaticum did not include illustrations.
 Iter Exstaticum (1660) however contained many explanatory diagrams.
 The frontispiece of Iter Exstaticum depicts Kircher himself holding a compass, with the angel Cosmiel next to him gesturing towards a huge image of the universe.
-This is a representation of the Tychonic system, but it is remarkable because while it is clearly marked as moving around the Earth, the Sun is represented at the centre of the universe, above all stands the name of God written in Hebrew.
+This is a representation of the Tychonic system: while it is clearly marked as moving around the Earth, the Sun is represented at the centre of the universe, above all stands the name of God written in Hebrew.
 The frontispiece was the work of Johann Friedrich Fleischberger, a Nuremberg engraver.

 A copy of the 1660 revised edition is listed as once in the Library of Sir Thomas Browne.